 If you missed the holidays, wait until spring to adopt.
 You’ll be doing your new kitten or puppy and the shelter that housed it a huge favor.
-Due to mating habits, already overcrowded shelters take in a staggering influx of baby critters during the season of love — according to PETA, shelters in major metro areas can take in up to 500 kittens each month in spring.
+Due to mating habits, already overcrowded shelters take in a staggering influx of baby critters during the season of love, according to PETA.

-According to RetailNext, Dec.
-26 is the fifth-biggest shopping day of the year, in terms of shopper visits.
+According to ShopperTrak, Dec.
+26 is the eighth-busiest day of the year for traffic.
 And when everyone is Uber-ing to the same place, you know exactly what that means: pricing surges.

 Avoid paying inflated rates by using a free app like SurgeProtector to help find nearby locations with lower rideshare pricing, or if you know you’ll be hitting the mall the day after Christmas, use Lyft to schedule a ride and lock in your price up to seven days in advance.

-In 2017, jewelry retailers like Macy’s, Belk and Bergner’s ran in-store and online sales in February that included up to 50 percent off diamonds, 25 percent off watches, 40 percent off gemstones and up to 50 percent off other fine jewelry.
-So think of it this way: For every day that you don’t impulse buy a necklace for your sweetheart starting on December 26th, you’re knocking almost 1 percent off the price of jewelry if you catch the best Valentine’s Day sales out there.
+In past years, jewelry retailers like Macy’s, Kay Jewelers and Zales ran in-store and online sales in February that included 70 percent off gold earrings and 30 percent off other fine jewelry.
+So think of it this way: For every day that you don’t impulse buy a necklace for your sweetheart starting on December 26th, that’s money you’re saving to catch the better Valentine’s Day sales later.

-Like jewelry, fragrances see a price cut in February — Bergner’s offered $25 off over-$50 perfumes and colognes in 2017 — but the sales don’t stop there.
+Fragrances tend to see a price cut in March.
 Instead of Boxing Day buys, get strategic with your Mother’s Day perfume purchase; the few weeks right after Valentine’s Day is the sweet spot for fragrance savings, as retailers are hitting a V-Day lull but not quite ready to gear up for mom’s big day in May.